0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

 This section guides you through starting and running the validator node through an Ansible playbook.

-For the system requirements, see [Validator Node System Requirements](validator-system-requirements.md).
+For the system requirements, see [validator node system requirements](validator-system-requirements.md).

-If you would like to start and run the validator node from binaries, see the guide on [spinning up a Validator node using binaries](./validator-binaries.md).
+If you would like to start and run the validator node from binaries, see the guide on [spinning up a validator node using binaries](./validator-binaries.md).

 !!! note "Limited spots for new validators"